TolikPylypchuk/SharpHook/README.md

 `AnyCPU` since the libuiohook version for it is not defined.

 ## Library Status

-SharpHook is under active development.
-The code itself is basically done at this point, and I'm wating for the .NET 6 GA release.
-When it's out, I'm going to release version 1.0.0.

 No other features are planned, but I will maintain the library to keep up with the releases of libuiohook which uses a rolling release model - every commit to its `1.2` branch is considered stable.
 That said, libuiohook itself is not